McKinney Austin, Tableau Developer Community Coordinator, Policy and Planning Analyst, APIR

 How do I get a desktop license for Tableau Software?

 You can buy a Tableau software desktop license from the DoIT Tech Store.
 Go to the DoIT Tech Store and enter “Tableau Software” in the search box.
 There is only one choice to make.
-Currently (March 2016) the price is $2,012.56.
-Yes, this is expensive software.
-It’s intended for data professionals.
 The purchase price includes three years of maintenance.
 UW-Madison has negotiated a competitive price so buy your license from DoIT.

 I want to publish to the Tableau server – how does that work?

-Units that currently have publishing rights are: Academic Planning and Institutional Research, Office of the Registrar, Madison Budget Office, Graduate School, FPM, Research and Sponsored Programs, University Libraries.
+Units that currently have publishing rights are: Academic Planning and Institutional Research, Office of the Registrar, Madison Budget Office, Graduate School, FPM, Research and Sponsored Programs, University Libraries, Business Services.

 Why can’t everyone publish to the Tableau server?

 Publication to the Tableau Server is governed by standards.
 At this time the focus is on institutional administrative data for academics and operations.
 Eventually the project will have capacity for schools/colleges, departments and other groups to publish to the server.

 I’m a developer, where can I find documents related to workbook publishing??

 Box for Tableau_Workbook_Publishing – Access limited to those with Tableau server publishing rights.

 Tableau Server Identified as Institutional BI Tool, November 2017